-Tell us about your project, the anticipated benefits, why this project is important, and how you intend to implement it.
-This section includes completion of the project workbook.
+In this section, tell us about your initiative, the anticipated benefits, why this project is important and how you intend to implement it.

-Tip: Please be as concise, specific and quantitative (i.e., measurable) as possible when you answer the questions in the pre-application form and full application form.
-You can answer each question or refer us to specific sections or pages in attached documents.
+Tip: Be as concise and specific as possible when you answer the questions in the pre- and full application forms.
+Provide quantitative (measurable) information in your responses whenever possible.
+You can answer each question or refer us to specific sections or pages in your attached documents.